kouchpouch/kouchpouch/README.md

 ![img](./737.jpeg)

 - 🔭 I’m currently working on: not being bad at programming.
-- 🤔 I’m looking for help with pretty much anything.
-- 💬 Ask me about drinking beer!
+- 💬 Ask me about drinking sparkling water!
 - ⚡ Fun fact: I can fly a jet but I sure can't program one to fly.